facebook

 Medical Advisor, Swiss Medica doctor

-Detailed research into properties of MSCs is necessary to fully answer the question, ‘How do mesenchymal stem cells work?’
-These cells can support other cells and the body’s immune system based on their main functions:
+MSCs can support other cells and enhance the body’s immune system through their main functions:

-Mesenchymal Stromal Cells: A Complete Guide to Their Function and Therapeutic Applications
+How Mesenchymal Stem Cells Work: Their Function and Therapeutic Applications

 Concerned about the safety of stem cells?